Updated: May 9

 As we begin to take conversations offline and meet face-to-face, you may need to refresh your trade show strategy.
-We're here with a quick cheat sheet on dusting off your skills and getting you back at it during community events.
+We're here with a quick cheat sheet on dusting off your skills and getting you back at them during live events.

 Set clear goals.
 Whether you're looking for brand exposure or capturing leads, you need to understand why you're at an event.
 What does success look like, and how will you measure that?
 Whom are you trying to connect with and why?